-Why is House Sitting the New Black?
+Why is House Sitting So Popular?

 But why is house sitting the new black?
 Why does every nomad, digital or otherwise, suddenly want to clean up after other people’s pets?
 Here are a few reasons that you should maybe consider signing up to the house sitting agencies.

 1. Free Accommodation

 Lets not kid ourselves here, I don’t care how much anyone says they love fur babies, they’re doing it for the free accommodation.
 It saves money to live in somebody else’s house for a week or ten.
 It’s a sweet gig.